Key features for all device types

 Manage work apps

 On all managed devices, work apps are apps that your organization makes available for its users.
+Note that UEM does not support app management for macOS.
+For more information about macOS MDM controls activation, see the Activating devices information.

 You can search the app stores directly for apps to assign to devices.
 You can specify whether apps are required on devices, and you can view whether a work app is installed on a device.
 Work apps can also be proprietary apps that were developed by your organization or by third-party developers for your organization's use.